 Kent: I’ve had that impression too, that when people use the word Armageddon, they’re generally talking about some sort of World War III, a great battle or epic war, possibly with a nuclear conflagration thrown in for good measure.
 But the Bible only mentions it once, so I have to ask: Is that at all an accurate use of the word Armageddon?

 Danny: That’s right.
 The Bible uses it once in Revelation 16, it’s in the context of the seven last plagues and it’s the sixth plague immediately prior to the coming of Jesus.

 So in answer to your question “Is this speaking of WWIII?”
 No. The simple answer is no. This is not speaking of a physical war.
-This is speaking of a spiritual battle.
-This is a war of worship.
+It’s speaking of a spiritual battle, a war of worship.
 This is a war of who you will give your allegiance to.

 It’s a battle for the mind and a battle for the heart.
 This is not a battle over missiles.
 This is a battle over whether we will choose to be faithful and loyal to Jesus Christ and worship Him or whether we will choose to be faithful and loyal to the enemy and worship him.
 It’s this Great Controversy that will bring that will bring this world to the point of the second coming of Jesus.

 Kent: So Armageddon is the final battle in a great conflict that’s been going on for thousands and thousands of years?